compilit/compilit-commons/validation-core/README.md

 # validation

 A small package that enables validation of (business) rules through a fluent API.
+The core idea behind it is to be able to write code that is readable/understandable by the domain experts, which might not be programmers.

 # Installation